Blue Shape Top

 Parenting a child with ADHD

 Some of the common stressors of parenting – when your child seems not to listen to you, appears to not put enough effort into their schoolwork, has trouble initiating or following through with school work and house chores – are heightened by ADHD symptoms.
-Because it can take years for ADHD to be diagnosed, so many parents struggle for a long time to distinguish whether their children’s behaviors are intentional or if they may be associated with a mental health disorder.
+Because it can take years for ADHD to be diagnosed, many parents struggle for a long time to distinguish whether their child’s behaviors are intentional or if they may be associated with a mental health disorder.

 After they receive an ADHD diagnosis, parents have to decide what kinds of ADHD treatment options are best for their child.
 Medication and behavioral therapy are fairly common ADHD treatments.
 About 6 in 10 children with ADHD receive ADHD medications, and about half receive behavioral therapy.
 Some families try to avoid ADHD medications, in part due to concerns about side effects.
 Alternatives include dietary changes, increasing physical exercise, brain stimulation exercises, and neurofeedback.